cdalvaro/docker-salt-master/README.md

 ### Custom States

-In order to provide salt with your custom states you must mount the volume `/home/salt/data/srv/` with your `roots` directory.
+In order to provide salt with your custom states you must mount the volume `/home/salt/data/srv/` with your `roots` directory inside it.

 ### Minion Keys

-Minion keys can be added automatically on startup to SaltStack master by mounting the volume `/home/salt/data/keys` and copying the minion keys inside `keys/minions/` directory.
+Minion keys can be added automatically on startup to `docker-salt-master` by mounting the volume `/home/salt/data/keys` and copying the minion keys inside `keys/minions/` directory.

 It is also important to know that, in order to keep your keys after removing the container, the keys directory must be mounted.

 ```sh
 mkdir -p keys/minions